News & Events

 - Campaign targeting

-Calculation of daily budget for campaign is as following:
+Calculation of daily budget for the campaign is as follows:

 Daily Budget = Monthly Budget / Number of days in the month

 Step 10: Selecting a bid strategy for a campaign is as important as selecting the objective or goal for your campaign.
 An automatic bid strategy is good for the newcomers, as it helps them manage a daily budget effectively and efficiently.
 Automatic bid strategy such as Maximize clicks, conversions, impression share.
 At the point when you start offering, you can set your concentration from the accompanying angles such as:

 Ad schedule: Setting up the particular days and hours according to the customer’s activities on Google or as per your business operations.